jcorks/raylib-matte/README.md

 - `LoadImageAnim` will return an image object with an extra public member called "frames", which contains the output frame count

+- `ExportImageToMemory` will return a MemoryBuffer with data populated from the return value. "fileSize" is ommitted.

 - `UpdateTexture` and `UpdateTextureRec` do not take a raw buffer of pixels to update the texture, instead they take an image.
 They behave as follows: